tyagiharsh607/vote-snap/README.md

 ## **Environment Variables**

-Create a `.env` file in the root of your project and add the following:
+Create a `.env` file in the backend folder of your project and add the following:
 ```env
 DATABASE_URL="postgresql://user:password@localhost:5432/votesnap"
 REDIS_URL="redis://localhost:6379"